REASONED RESPONSES

 -

-How do you think profit motive might be influencing the stance of major medical organizations?
+Democrats were once the party most skeptical of big pharma.
+To what extent might the profit motive be influencing the stance of major medical organizations?

 -